 this year, -- use Tempo®

 ).
-The use is easy and should also be done in September and October if you had flea issues this year.
+Be sure to spray under furniture or storage items where pupae hide.
+The spray is easy to use, and should be done in September and October if you had flea issues this year.
 If your issues were minimal, one spraying is adequate.

-If you have never done fall flea treatment, remember fleas don’t play fair!
+If you have never done fall flea treatment, remember fleas don’t play fair.
 It is all about a good game plan to stay ahead of them.
-Fleas want to get into the winter with plenty of eggs to winter over for next season.
+Fleas want to get into the winter with plenty of eggs to overwinter for next season.
 A little prevention now – A lot fewer fleas in the spring!

 If you need help, call us at 1-800-786-4751.